WHAT TO DO IF MY CHILD HAS BEEN ARRESTED

 1) Contact probation officer and D.A before the juvenile petition is filed.

-2) Convince probation not to request that the petition be filed.
+2) Try to convince probation not to request that the petition be filed.

 3) Request minors release.